krobbi/krobbi.github.io/README.md

 compatibility at the expense of storing larger files with duplicate data.

 The site's content is generated using the [Python](https://www.python.org) script `generate.py` in the root of this repository.
-This script is not yet fully implemented, and only prints a hello world message.
+The script is not yet fully implemented, and currently creates the directory `out/`.

 # License
 The site's content is released under an all rights reserved license, however,